evervault/evervault-node/CONTRIBUTING.md

 ## Getting Started

-To make life easier, this module features a code formatter/linter and also a commit formatter/linter, so that our releases will be compatible with [semantic release](https://semantic-release.gitbook.io/semantic-release/).
+To make life easier, this module features a code formatter/linter.

 You will first need to install all of the dependencies with